Wang Mang: Early life and career

-While Wang Mang was well-connected to the imperial family, he did not have the luxuries that his cousins enjoyed.
-Indeed, unlike his relatives who lived expensively and competed with each other on how they could spend more, Wang Mang was praised for his humility, thriftiness, and desire to study.
+While Wang Mang was well connected to the imperial family, he did not have the luxurious lifestyle that his cousins enjoyed.
+Unlike his relatives who lived luxuriously and competed with each other on who could spend more, Wang Mang was praised for his humility, thriftiness, and his desire to study.
 He wore not the clothes of young nobles but those of a young Confucian scholar.
-He was also praised on how filial he was to his mother and how caring he was to his deceased brother Wang Yong (王永)'s wife and son Wang Guang (王光).
+He was also praised on how filial he was to his mother and how caring he was to the wife and son of his deceased brother Wang Yong (王永).
 Wang Mang befriended many capable people and served his uncles conscientiously.